SizeDrip/Past-Projects/TIPS/Project_Report_and_Readme.md

 **Team:** Emma Berry, Luca Chierotti, and Christina Wong

-This Markdown report is adapted from the team's final course report.
-The surviving materials do not preserve a reliable per-person task breakdown, so the system is documented as a shared team deliverable.
+This Markdown report is adapted from the original final course report.

 ## 1. System Overview